Marc Grabanski, CEO & UI Developer of Frontend Masters

 Eating Healthier

-• Avoid processed foods: anything in a box or on the shelf and processed meats - to reduce overall sodium intake, fillers, etc that come with processed foods.
-Avoiding processed foods means you’ll generally eat more nutritious and less calorie-dense foods.
+• Avoid processed foods ā€” anything in a box or on the shelf, as well as processed meats ā€” to reduce overall sodium intake and the fillers and other additives that come with them.
+Avoiding processed foods means youā€™ll generally eat more nutritious and less calorie-dense foods.

 • Walk or do some simple exercise afterward to aid digestion and restore blood sugar levels.

-• Limit alcohol or remove it altogether – it’s a toxin.
+• Limit alcohol or remove it altogether ā€“ itā€™s a toxin.
 Here is my favorite podcast episode on it: Huberman Podcast Episode 86: What Alcohol Does To Your Body, Brain & Health.

 • Eat slower.
 Being in the present moment while eating can prevent overeating and help with better digestion.